-The NMVS is a national system connected to the EMVS and administered by the authorities of the said nation.
-Its role is to verify the authenticity of a product, ensuring that no falsified medicine is allowed to enter the supply chain.
+The NMVS is a national system connected to the EMVS and administered by the authorities of the nation in question.
+Its role is to verify the authenticity of a product, ensuring that no falsified medicine can enter the supply chain.

 What is the European Medication Verification System (EMVS)?

 The EMVS receives a Unique Identifier (UI) number from the manufacturer for each prescription medicine sold in Europe and act as a “router” to distribute them to the proper NMVS.
-That being said, the EMVS does’t work as a register or a verification system.
+The EMVS doesn’t act as a register or a verification system.

-Is there any exemption or exemption to the EU FMD?
+Is there any exemption from the EU FMD?

-What data is captured by OPTEL CERTA Software?
+What data is captured by OPTEL Certa™ Software?

-OPTEL CERTA Software captures the Unique Identifier (UI) and transmits its information to the NMVS database of the country to verify the authenticity of the product.
-It then receives an instant notification from the NMVS that shows if the product is allowed to be sold or not.
+OPTEL Certa™ Software captures the Unique Identifier (UI) and transmits its information to the NMVS database of the country to verify the authenticity of the product.
+It then receives an instant notification from the NMVS that shows if the product can be sold or not.
 If the medication gets a positive response, it is removed automatically from the active list, and it can now be administered to the patient.

 What is the Unique Identifier (UI)?